cerebis/bin3C/README.md

 samtools sort -o hic2ctg.bam -n hic2ctg_unsorted.bam
 ```

-Steps **2** and **3** can be combined with some pipes on a single line, where we can also filter out alignments which will not contribute to the map and save processing time downstream: secondary, supplementary and unmapped.
-Depending on your environment, you may wish to add concurrency with BWA (`-t`) and Samtools commands (`-@`).
+Steps **2** and **3** can be combined with some pipes on a single line, where we can also filter out alignments which will not contribute to the map and save processing time downstream.
+These being read-pairs where either is flagged secondary, supplementary and unmapped.
+Depending on your environment, you may wish to add concurrency with BWA (`-t`) and Samtools command (`-@`).

 ```bash
 bwa mem -5SP contigs.fasta.gz hic_paired.fastq.gz | \